Stay tuned! We're having our Thanksgiving dinner on Saturday.

 Audrey and Dan are traveling around the world and spent time where Mike is currently traveling.
 The picture above is from their photo gallery.

-All Saints Day.
+Today is All Saints Day.
 In Hungary, the tradition is to light candles and visit the graves of relatives.
 Tonight we will go to Farkasréti Cemetery.
 We hear it is very beautiful to walk the cemetery at night.
 We will post more about it tomorrow.